G-aura-v/Railway-track-surveillance-system/README.md

 - Adjustable Motion Detection: You can enable or disable motion detection as needed via the web interface.
 - Sensitivity Settings: Modify the detection sensitivity by adjusting the settings in the mypro.py file to suit the environment.
 - System Health: The web interface will display the current system status, including whether motion detection and object detection are active.
+- Email Alerts: When motion is detected, the system will capture the frame and send an email alert with the snapshot attached.

 ## License